Data-and-Trust-Alliance/DPS/specification.md

 # 3. Use-Case

-The following use-cases are examplar of the use-cases for which this standard applies.
-These use-cases show how this standard supports diverse needs across the data ecosystem.
+The following use-cases are examplar of the use-cases for which the standards apply.
+These use-cases show how the standards support diverse needs across the data ecosystem.

 1. Healthcare insurance data procurement
 2. Media consumption pattern dataset for consumer behavior insights